 Launched the Department’s online LiveChat application, which was the first of its kind across all North Dakota state agencies.

-Jon Godfread currently serves as vice president of government affairs for the Greater North Dakota Chamber, representing statewide business interests to the legislature, executive branch officials, and to companies looking to operate in North Dakota.
+Prior to being elected, I served as vice president of government affairs for the Greater North Dakota Chamber from 2011-2015, representing statewide business interests to the legislature and the executive branch officials, and to companies looking to operate in North Dakota.

-Prior to his time with the Chamber, Jon earned a law degree and MBA from the University of North Dakota.
-He was able to study abroad in Austria under U.S. Supreme Court Justice Anthony Kennedy, was a member of the North Dakota Law Review, and a legislative intern for the North Dakota 2009 Legislative session, working on the House Finance and Tax Committee.
-In his final year of study, Jon worked full time as a legislative aide to the State Tax Department.
+I earned a law degree and MBA from the University of North Dakota and was able to study abroad in Austria under former U.S. Supreme Court Justice Anthony Kennedy.
+I was a member of the North Dakota Law Review, and a legislative intern for the North Dakota 2009 Legislative session, working on the House Finance and Tax Committee.
+In my final year of study, I worked full time as a legislative aide to the State Tax Department.

-From 2005-2007, Jon worked for Alerus Financial in Grand Forks as branch manager and a personal banker.
+From 2005-2007, I worked for Alerus Financial in Grand Forks as branch manager and a personal banker.

-Jon also played professional basketball in Ehingen, Germany, after graduating with honors from the University of Northern Iowa.
+I also had the great experience of playing professional basketball in Ehingen, Germany, after graduating with honors from the University of Northern Iowa.

-As a lifelong resident of North Dakota, community service is important to Jon.
-He serves as a member of the North Dakota Special Olympics board of directors, for which he volunteered while growing up in Grand Forks.
-He is also a member of the Bismarck-Mandan Sports Commission and attends Charity Lutheran Church.
+As a lifelong resident of North Dakota, community service is important to me.
+I serve as a member of the North Dakota Special Olympics board of directors, for which I volunteered while growing up in Grand Forks, and the Missouri Valley YMCA board of directors in Bismarck.

 Most importantly, my wife Amanda and I are the proud parents of three great kids and enjoy raising them in Bismarck.